cerodell/krige-smoke/README.md

 - Test varied methods of kriging
 - Try with Basic Methods and expand to Kriging Parameters Tuning, Regression Kriging,
   - I think these are hyperparameters but need to learn more on this.

+### Notes

+- external_drift in universal kriging can be the explanatory variables?? something like a dem model, temp or the hms on the same grid etc being predicted by the krig algorithm

+- Let’s try nearest neighbour interpolation now using scipy.interpolate.NearestNDInterpolator.
+As angular coordinates (lat/lon) are not good for measuring distances, I’m going to first convert my data to the linear, meter-based Lambert projection recommend by Statistics Canada and extract the x and y locations as columns in my GeoDataFrame (“Easting” and “Northing” respectively):